hadarsonego/vagrant_nginx_chef/README.md

 **Chef-solo**

-The provision tol that will help us to control our machine and deploy changes in configuration if we like, this is why you can hear the name "configuration managment tool" for Chef.
+The provision tool that will help us to control our machine and deploy changes in configuration if we like, this is why you can hear the name "configuration managment tool" for Chef.

 **Nginx**